Bosnia-Herzegovina profile

 Bosnian broadcasters face strong competition from their counterparts in Serbia and Croatia, and popular networks from these countries are widely available on cable.

-Reporters Without Borders says the media are highly protected by what it describes as the world's "most liberal media freedom laws".
-But it says journalists can be subject to threats and political pressure.
-US-based Freedom House rates the media environment as "partly free".
+Reporters Without Borders says the polarised political climate has created a hostile environment for media freedom.
+It says media ownership is concentrated and the ownership of outlets is not transparent.

-There are more than 2.6 million internet users (Internetworldstats, 2017) - nearly 70% of the population.
+There are more than 2.8 million internet users (Internetworldstats, 2019) - around 80% of the population.
 There is no filtering of online content.
 Facebook is the leading social media resource.

 The press